techreturners/lm-lab-modern-js-solutions/README.md

 In this repo you will find solutions to the in-session pairing/group activity for Modern JavaScript.

-This repo is a clone of the one sent out to Learners in "Introduction to Modern JavaScript" which can be found here: https://github.com/techreturners/lm-lab-modern-js
+The original repo for "Introduction to Modern JavaScript" can be found here: https://github.com/techreturners/lm-lab-modern-js

 ## Getting Started